 Pancakes are not bad for you – not if they’re made this way!
 For these pancakes, I’ve used two gluten-free flours that are nutritious and loaded with high-quality protein: buckwheat and amaranth.
 Amaranth is a good source of dietary fibre and minerals including iron and magnesium.
 It has an assertive taste, so it’s best used in combination with other flours.
 Buckwheat, despite its name, is not related to wheat.
-It contains high levels of complex carbohydrates – giving these pancakes a high GI rating – and is rich in B vitamins, potassium, phosphorus, iron, and magnesium.
+It contains high levels of complex carbohydrates – giving these pancakes a low GI rating – and is rich in B vitamins, potassium, phosphorus, iron, and magnesium.

 These flours, particularly amaranth, may seem weird and exotic to some, but, in actual fact, they’re readily available from most health food stores – and have been in existence for years.
 We’ve just forgotten about them because wheat has taken over the modern world!
 So don’t be afraid to try different ingredients – they will make your cooking – and eating! – that more exciting and fun.
 All you need is a couple of good cookbooks and some credible food blogs (you’ll find the blogs I like to the right of this page) to help you along the way!

 The quantities used here makes two medium-sized pancakes and serves one.
 I’ve used Australian metric measures, where 1 tablespoon equals 20 mL capacity.
 If you wish to double the recipe, use 1/3 cup each of the flours (4 tablespoons is roughly 1/3 of a cup – i.e. 80 mLs).